 PLNAR is a popular application that provides useful tools for generating building plans.
 These tools can be used by everyday homeowners as well as flooring businesses and interior designers.
 To use this app, simply guide a cursor along the edges and around the corners of the floor and it will generate measurements of a room’s area.
 You can also mark doorways and use the app’s tools to measure other objects with flat surfaces, such as countertops.
 All this data is saved for custom projects.

 Housecraft is another great find for people who like custom projects and are looking for a convenient digital tool to help with their home redesign.
 Housecraft places fully rendered 3D models anywhere in your home.

-In one of our previous articles, we mentioned the Ikea Place AR app and how it has a lot of utility and provides plenty of entertainment.
+The Ikea Place AR app has a lot of utility and provides plenty of entertainment.
 This app scans a room and lets you see how Ikea furniture will look in the context of your home.

 Other brands, such as Magnolia market, have also created their own AR experiences that help users imagine how items of decor in a store will complement their apartment.